 Honors Diploma Requirements

 To receive the Honors designation on their diploma, a student must complete a minimum of 17 hours of Honors course work with an average of 3.25 or better and meet the associate degree requirements with a 3.25 overall GPA at graduation.
-Honors course work will consist of three required HON courses (see section III.B.) and a minimum of 12 hours of approved standard courses taken for Honors credit (see section III.A.).
+Honors course work will consist of three required HON courses (see section III.B.) and a minimum of 9 hours of approved Honors sections of General Education courses (see section III.A.).
+The Honors Capstone course, to be completed in the final semester, will involve an original project and a public presentation and may contain service and/or leadership projects.
 The diploma and transcript will carry a seal bearing the designation "HONORS."